 Your dental team will provide local anesthesia to numb the area being treated.
 Next, the tooth will be isolated with a rubber dam.
 A dental drill will be used to remove the tooth’s pulp and nerve.
 Once the tooth is sufficiently numb, the canals and chambers will be cleaned, enlarged, and shaped using rotary instruments.
 The canals will be filled with gutta-percha, a rubbery material.
 Finally, the tooth will be sealed or restored with a crown or filling.

-Call at our facility in San Francisco, CA, and request an appointment with Dr. An for further assistance for your endodontic procedures, today!
+Call our facility in San Francisco, CA, and request an appointment with Dr. An for further assistance with your endodontic procedures today!